One Hot Pleasure

 "One Hot Pleasure" is a song recorded by American singer and songwriter Erika Jayne.
 It reached number one on Billboard's Hot Dance Club Play chart in 2011.
 "One Hot Pleasure" became Jayne's fifth number one single on the Hot Dance Club Play chart.

 Critical reception

 In 2016, Conor Behan of PopCrush wrote that "if Britney and Kylie teamed up for a David Guetta track circa 2011, it would probably have sounded like this."
 Behan described the song as a "saucy floor-filler that would still sound fresh if some big name pop titan released the same track today."

 Background and composition

-"One Hot Pleasure" was written by Dave Audé, Luciana Caporaso, and Nick Clow, while Jayne and Audé handled its production.
+"One Hot Pleasure" was written by Dave Audé, Luciana Caporaso, and Nick Clow, while Audé handled its production.
 It was the first song released from Jayne's own record label, Pretty Mess Records, which she established in 2010.

 Music video

 The official music video for "One Hot Pleasure" was directed by Jayne's longtime collaborator and choreographer Mikey Minden.